-Table 87: Sites within Chappel
+Table 98: Sites within Chappel

-Table 87: Sites within Site (by reference number) Objectives Assessment Criteria Preferred Non Preferred RNW 66 RNW 06 To provide a sufficient level of housing to meet the objectively assessed needs Proportionate housing growth + ? of the Borough to enable people to live in a decent, safe home which meets Affordable housing + + their needs at a price they can afford Housing type / tenures 0 0 Regeneration Area 0 0 PDL / Greenfield To ensure that development is located Accessibility + + sustainably and makes efficient use of land Density N/A N/A Mixed use 0 0 ALC ? - To achieve a prosperous and sustainable economy Employment use?
+Site (by reference number) Objectives Assessment Criteria Preferred Non Preferred RNW 66 RNW 06 To provide a sufficient level of housing to meet the Proportionate housing growth + ? objectively assessed needs of the Borough to enable people to live in a decent, safe home which meets Affordable housing + + their needs at a price they can afford Housing type / tenures 0 0 Regeneration Area 0 0 PDL / Greenfield To ensure that development is located Accessibility + + sustainably and makes efficient use of land Density N/A N/A Mixed use 0 0 ALC ? - To achieve a prosperous and sustainable economy Employment use?
 0 0 that improves opportunities for local businesses to thrive, creates new jobs and Town / district centre?
 0 0 improves the vitality of centres Rural economy 0 0 4.
 To achieve more Access arrangements ++ ++ sustainable travel behaviour, reduce the need to travel and reduce Sustainable travel ++ 0 congestion Sustainable transport infrastructure 0 0 Distance to Primary school ++ + 5.
-To build stronger, more resilient sustainable communities with better education and social Distance to Secondary school School capacity ++ (p) (s) ++ (p) (s) outcomes Open space + + Improving skills 0 0 6.
-To improve and reduce inequalities in health and Access to employment -
+To build stronger, more Distance to Secondary school resilient sustainable communities with better education and social School capacity ++ (p) (s) ++ (p) outcomes Open space + + Improving skills 0 0 6.
+To improve and reduce inequalities in health and wellbeing and tackle crime Access to employment -

-Site (by reference num ber)
+Site (by reference i number)

 Objectives Assessment Criteria Preferred Non Preferred

 RNW 66 RNW 06

-wellbeing and tackle crime issues by keeping our

-communities safe and promoting community cohesion Healthy lifestyles + +
+issues by keeping our communities safe and promoting community cohesion Healthy lifestyles + +

 7. To conserve and Cultural heritage - ++

 enhance the townscape character, and the heritage and cultural assets of the Archaeology + +

 Borough Local listings 0 0

 Landscape / AONB ? ?

 Visual Impact ? ?

 Settlement setting 0 0

 SSSIs (Inc. IRZs) + +

-8. To value, conserve and enhance the natural СРВ + +
+8. To value, conserve and enhance the natural environment, natural СРВ + +

-environment, natural resources and the biodiversity of the Borough International and national sites + +
+resources and the biodiversity of the Borough International and national sites + +

 Woodland / TPOs + +

 Groundwater (SPZ) + +

 AQMAs + +

 Contamination 0 0

-To make efficient use of energy and reduce, reuse or Sensitive receptors + +
+9. To make efficient use of Sensitive receptors + +

-recycle waste Waste facilities - ?
+energy and reduce, reuse or recycle waste Waste facilities - ?

 Flood Risk Zones ++ ++

 10. To reduce climate change impacts, support Surface water flood risk ++ ++

 mitigation and encourage adaptation Water infrastructure N/A N/A

 Water bodies + +

-15.13.1 Cumulative and Synergistic Effects of the Chappel Allocations
+16.13.1 Cumulative and Synergistic Effects of the Chappel Allocations